Berkshire-based Crane & Company has announced the sale of its technical materials division to a Georgia-based company.

 The Dalton-based papermaker says its two mills in Pittsfield will stay open and all of the roughly 100 employees will remain.
 Neenah Paper Inc. will pay $72 million for the business.
 Bill McCarthy is Neenah’s vice president of financial analysis and investor relations.

 While people are usually worried about putting money in their pants pockets, what about putting your pants into money?

 “It was a good product while it lasted,” said Jerry Rudd.

 Rudd is the general manager of global sourcing for Crane.
-Headquartered in Dalton, Mass., the paper manufacturer has been the sole supplier of U.S. currency paper since 1879.
+Headquartered in Dalton, Mass., the paper manufacturer has been the sole supplier of U.S. currency paper since 1964, something it started doing in 1879.
 Rudd explains how a trademark of American fashion was also part of another American cornerstone, our money.